 TUNE’s mission is to enhance and promote study and research opportunities offered by its Universities, Research Institutes and Centres as well as develop international relations with public and private foreign universities and institutions through collaboration agreements and international student mobility.

-Several European and international funding programs and schemes allow research staff to carry out mobility periods abroad.
+Several Unifi, European and international funding programs and schemes allow teaching and research staff to carry out mobility periods abroad.

 The Deutscher Akademischer Austausch Dienst - DAAD (German Academic Exchange Service) represents German universities abroad.
 It is the most important institution worldwide for the promotion of mobility in the academic field.
 DAAD is also active in many fields of cultural policy and education abroad.
 In this regard, in Italy it is represented by 13 readers located in various universities.